How to Sort a Column Using VBA in Excel (4 Methods)

 VBA Macro to Sort Multiple Column with or without Header

-• Run this code and you will get the columns with header sorted in ascending order.
+• Run this code, and your columns with header will be sorted in ascending order.

 Result of VBA Macro to Sort Multiple Column with or without Header